TooTallNate/node-upnp-client/README.md

 #### Description

 Once a device is "discovered", there's still not very much known about the device other than it's _root_ device type.
-The `getDescription` function needs to be called on a "deviceInfo" object to determine which services, child devices, events, etc. the device implements.
-The `prototype` of the deviceInfo object gets extended to reflect the parsed description of the device:
+The `loadDescription` function needs to be called on a "device" object to determine which services, child devices, events, etc. the device implements.
+The `prototype` of the device object gets extended to reflect the parsed description of the device:

-    device.getDescription(function(err) {
+    device.loadDescription(function(err) {
-      device.serviceList
+      console.log(device);
-    });
+      // 'device' is now populated with a lot more properties });

 #### Control

-Invoking the services that a device exposes is probably your primary concern with interacting with a UPnP device:
+Invoking the services that a device exposes is probably your primary concern with interacting with a UPnP device. `GetExternalIPAddress` is an example of an _action_ exposed from a _WANIPConnection_ service:

     device.GetExternalIPAddress(function(err, ip) {
       console.log(ip);
         //-> "1.1.1.1"
     });

 #### Event Notification